makerdao/governance-manual/module-index/module-emergency-shutdown.md

 ## Considerations

 Maker Governance can effectively turn off the Emergency Shutdown Module by removing its authorization to trigger an emergency shutdown.

+Delegate contracts are unable to interact with the Emergency Shutdown Module.
+Therefore, there is no risk of a delegate depositing their delegated MKR into the Emergency Shutdown Module.